danielbodnar/awesome-stars/README.md

 ## wasm

+- [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
+Home of the modern web staple. 🌾
+- [seed-rs/seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps
+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [cncf/landscape](https://github.com/cncf/landscape) - 🌄 The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor count
+- [pion/webrtc](https://github.com/pion/webrtc) - Pure Go implementation of the WebRTC API
 - [tetratelabs/wazero](https://github.com/tetratelabs/wazero) - wazero: the zero dependency WebAssembly runtime for Go developers
 - [deislabs/wagi](https://github.com/deislabs/wagi) - Write HTTP handlers in WebAssembly with a minimal amount of work
 - [taybenlor/runno](https://github.com/taybenlor/runno) - Browser-based runtime for programming languages and WASI binaries.